The Canadian Butter Tart Challenge

 And, that’s that.
-Actually, fewer instructions than the bakers get in their GBBO technical bakes.
+Actually, fewer instructions than the bakers get in their GBBO or GCBS technical bakes.

 What type of sugar, Mrs. MacLeod?
 Melted or un-melted butter?
 Bake at what temperature for how long?
 And where are these tarts into which we should spoon our filling?
 Perhaps we should be working from Miss L McCarthy’s four sentences on Plain Pie Crust, or Mrs. C.J.
 McRae Stayner’s five sentences on Puff Paste.

 But, to bakers in the 1900s, Mrs. Malcolm MacLeod’s instructions were more than sufficient and soon her Butter Tarts were a sweet Canadian staple.
-You’ll now find Butter Tart festivals from Burlington to Waterloo, Midland to Paris, Ontario.
+When the world isn’t on lockdown, you’ll find Butter Tart festivals from Burlington to Waterloo, Midland to Paris, Ontario.